stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-22-the-kentucky-tornadoes-spur-mounting-anx.md

-That designation, called a PDS, came after the popular YouTube forecaster Ryan Hall Y’all, who is based in eastern Kentucky, urged everyone in the storm’s path to seek shelter around 10:45 pm.
+That designation, called a PDS, came after the popular YouTube forecaster Ryan Hall Y’all, who is based in eastern Kentucky, urged everyone in the storm’s path to seek shelter around 10:45 p.m.
 Local television news meteorologists did so about the same time.
-“We just have to hope we’re doing a good job of getting that message out there, because otherwise nobody would know,” Hall, who does not have formal meteorology training, told his audience around 10:54 PM.
+“We just have to hope we’re doing a good job of getting that message out there because otherwise nobody would know,” Hall, who does not have formal meteorology training, told his audience around 10:54 p.m.

-Although the NWS issued 90 alerts on May 16, including warnings about flash flooding and impending tornados, someone who identified himself as an NWS-trained weather spotter left a comment on Hall’s feed saying the agency issued the PDS only after he raised the issue.
+Although the NWS issued 90 alerts on May 16, including warnings about flash flooding and impending tornadoes, someone who identified himself as an NWS-trained weather spotter left a comment on Hall’s feed saying the agency issued the PDS only after he raised the issue.
 “I called the NWS in Wilmington, Ohio, who relayed my report to the Jackson weather office,” he posted.
 “A couple minutes after that, it was upgraded to a PDS confirmed by weather spotters.”
 Many commenters credited Hall with saving lives.

-Neither Hall or the commenter who identified himself as a weather spotter could be reached for comment.
+Neither Hall nor the commenter who identified himself as a weather spotter could be reached for comment.
 Chase Carson, a tourism commissioner in London, followed a forecasting livestream on Facebook as the storm developed.
 He spent the day after the twister volunteering at the city’s emergency response center, responding to the crisis.
 “You have people who had nicer homes but still didn&#8217;t think that the tornado was going to hit their area because we didn&#8217;t receive enough warning prior,” he said.
-“Just a lot of X, Y, and Z&#8217;s that went wrong to keep us from being able to be prepared.”
+“Just a lot of X, Y, and Zs that went wrong to keep us from being able to be prepared.”

-The National Weather Service defended its handling of the storm and the timeliness of its warnings in Kentucky, telling Grist in a statement that its offices in Louisville, Jackson and Paducah “provided forecast information, timely warnings and decision support in the days and hours leading up to the severe weather on May 16.”
+The National Weather Service defended its handling of the storm and the timeliness of its warnings in Kentucky, telling Grist in a statement that its offices in Louisville, Jackson, and Paducah “provided forecast information, timely warnings, and decision support in the days and hours leading up to the severe weather on May 16.

 “Information was conveyed to the public through multiple routine means, including official products, social media, and NOAA Weather Radio, as well as to partners through advance conference calls and webinars.
-As planned in advance, neighboring offices provided staffing support to the office in Jackson, KY.
+As planned in advance, neighboring offices provided staffing support to the office in Jackson, Kentucky.
 Additionally, the Jackson office remained fully staffed through the duration of the event using surge staffing.
-Weather forecast offices in the Central Region continue to evaluate storm damage and other impacts from this tragic event.&#8221;
+Weather forecast offices in the central region continue to evaluate storm damage and other impacts from this tragic event.&#8221;

-Tom Fahy, the legislative director for the National Weather Service Employees’ Organization, said the offices were fully staffed, and weather forecasting offices in multiple cities typically collaborate when extreme weather is expected.
+Tom Fahy, the legislative director for the National Weather Service Employees’ Organization, said the offices were fully staffed and that weather forecasting offices in multiple cities typically collaborate when extreme weather is expected.
 “People make sacrifices,” he said.
 “You don’t have the night off, you got to come to work.”
-According to Fahy, that’s part of the life of service NWS forecasters sign up for — which might intensify as offices lose staff.&nbsp;
+According to Fahy, that’s part of the life of service NWS forecasters sign up for — which might intensify as offices lose staff.

 People on the north side of St. Louis were equally suspicious of the NWS response after they did not hear warning sirens go off, even though the system had been tested the day before the tornado.
-However, the city runs that system, and Mayor Cara Spencer blamed the problem on “human failure” because the municipal emergency management protocol was “not exceptionally clear” on who is to activate the system.
-To that end, the city tested the warning sirens again Tuesday and Wednesday, and Spencer issued an executive order placing the fire department in charge of activating the warning system.&nbsp;
+However, the city runs that system and Mayor Cara Spencer blamed the problem on “human failure” because the municipal emergency management protocol was “not exceptionally clear” on who is to activate the system.
+To that end, the city tested the warning sirens again Tuesday and Wednesday, and Spencer issued an executive order placing the fire department in charge of activating the warning system.

 Aliya Lyons only knew to take shelter thanks to the St. Louis University emergency alert system.
 “I didn’t hear any sirens,” she said.
 “And that was a major failure on the city’s part.
 Lives were lost.
 I can’t say if it was entirely because of the sirens.
-But it’s really heartbreaking – elders may not have a cell phone, cell phones might be dead.”&nbsp;
+But it’s really heartbreaking — elders may not have a cellphone, cellphones might be dead.”